Finite-size corrections to Fermi's golden rule: I. Decay rates: Implications in particle decays

-An atom is a bound state of a nucleus and electrons and is heavy.
-Radiative transitions of atom, from an excited state to a lower energy-state, which emits a photon, are examples of the two body decays.
-Electrons bound to a nucleus have sizes of about $10^{-10}$\,[m] and energies of about $10$\,[eV] or less.
+An atom is a bound state for a nucleus and electrons and is heavy.
+Radiative transitions of atoms from an excited state to lower energy state, emitting a photon, are examples of two-body decays.
+Electrons bound to a nucleus have sizes of about $10^{-10}$ m and energies of about 10 eV or less.
 The photon is detected through its interaction with matter in a detector.
-Among various reactions, photo-electronic effect is the most important reaction, where an electron is emitted from the interacting photon with electrons.
-We assume here that the electron which the photon interacts with is a bound electron in atom at rest.
-The size of its wave function is about $10^{-10}$\,[m].
-So $\sigma_{\gamma}$ has this size.
-For the initial particle A, $\sigma_A$ has either about the same size, (1) $10^{-10}$\,[m], for A in matter, or (2) larger than $10^{-10}$\,[m], for A in vacuum or in dilute gas.
-In exceptional situation, (3) $\sigma_A$ is smaller than $10^{-10}$\,[m].
-In experiments of $\delta E \approx |\delta {\vec p}\,|$ of the following three cases of the wave packet sizes,
+Among the various reactions, The photo-electronic effect is the most important, where an electron is emitted from the photon interacting with electrons.
+We assume here that electron with which the photon interacts is a bound electron in the atom at rest.
+The size of its wave function is about $10^{-10}$ m.
+So $\sigma_\gamma$ has this size.
+For the initial particle $A$, $\sigma_A$ is either (1) about the same size, $10^{-10}$ m, for $A$ in matter, or (2) larger than $10^{-10}$ m, for $A$ in vacuum or a dilute gas.
+In exceptional situations, (3) $\sigma_A$ is smaller than $10^{-10}$ m.
+In experiments of $\delta E \approx |\delta\vec{p}\,|$ in the following three cases of wave packet sizes

 the energy spectra are modified differently.